kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 - tutorial at [here](https://logseq.github.io/#/page/Publishing%20(Desktop%20App%20Only))
 - Pricing: free

 Thoughts: notes are saved locally as plaintext md files.
-Has spaced repetition flashcards feature.
+It also has spaced repetition flashcards feature.

 [Remnote](https://www.remnote.com/)
 Difficulty to use: 2/5
-[Pricing plan](https://www.remnote.com/pricing) starts at USD 6/month, with a generous free tier for individual use.
+[Pricing plan](https://www.remnote.com/pricing) starts at USD 6/month, with a free tier for individual use.
 Thoughts: some frequently used feature (eg. aliases, graph view, templates) are moved to paid tier.
-The unique selling point of this product is its spaced repetition flashcards
+The unique selling point of this product is its spaced repetition flashcards and unlimited notes in free tier.

 [Anytype](https://anytype.io/en)
 Difficulty to use: 2/5